SillyBubble/SillyBubble.github.io/content/authors/Marcello/_index.md

   - PhD Candidate
 ---

-Marcelo is a PhD candidate co-supervised by Sofia, working on *Machine Learning algorithms for the analysis of adhesively bonded joints*.
+Marcello is a PhD candidate co-supervised by Sofia, working on *Machine Learning algorithms for the analysis of adhesively bonded joints*.